eclipse/cft/README.md

 ## CLA and Third-Party Pull Requests

-  All third-party contributors are required to sign an Eclipse CLA before Pull Requests are merged in the repository, pending review and acceptance of the submitted Pull Request.
+  All third-party contributors are required to sign an Eclipse CLA before Pull Requests are merged into the repository, pending review and acceptance of the submitted Pull Request.

   https://wiki.eclipse.org/CLA